taxborn/betsi/NOTES.md

 # Transformer
 ![Transformer model](./resources/transformer-model.png)
 # Training
+> In the paper they had 8 GPUs (P100's, ~96GB vRAM) with 3.5 days of training.
+My resulting model has ~8 hours of training on 1 20GB vRAM GPU.

 In the context of translating from English to Italian, we will first take the English sentence *I love you very much* and add special characters to tell the model when to start and end:
 ```
 <SOS>I love you very much<EOS>